 clichéd villain or not, Magneto played masterfully again by Michael Fassbender is anything but cliched, and he helps balance things out as the more complex, tragic

 villain.
-I honestly felt that Magneto’s story arc was more compelling in this
+I honestly felt that Magneto’s story arc was just as compelling in this

 movies.
 In the beginning of the film, we see Magneto’s sudden